electrickery/PIC-terminal/README.md

 My PIC-terminal is mounted on the back of a small 10" TFT monitor using the Vesa mounting points.
 3D printer model files are in the case directory.

 The RS-232C connection is interfaced with a cheap TTL-RS232C converter.
 It protects the PIC pins against +/- 12V.
-The Rx pint has a voltage divider but the Tx pin doesn't, and signal reversal is very common with RS-232 conenctions.
+The Rx pint has a voltage divider but the Tx pin doesn't, and signal reversal is very common with RS-232 connections.
+The "Signal levels" setting is set to TTL.

 ### How to compile the project